Looka AI Review 2026: AI Logo Design for Solopreneurs (Not Premium Brands)

 Free Tier: Surprisingly Generous

 The unlimited free generation is legitimately useful.
 You can generate 100+ concepts before paying anything.
 The only limitation is the download gate.
 If you're just exploring logo ideas, the free tier scratches that itch completely.
-This is Looka's best feature from a user acquisition perspective and genuinely valuable for indecisive founders.
+This is Looka's best feature from a user acquisition perspective and really valuable for indecisive founders.

 Should You Actually Use Looka?